Atlas Fusion -- Modern Framework for Autonomous Agent Sensor Data Fusion: Modules

 \subsection{Data Writers}

-Data Writer section covers the classes that are responsible for the writing Local Map data to the local hard drive storage.
-Currently, there are the implementations for the saving the aggregated LiDAR point cloud projected to the camera plain (see \ref{subsec:agg_lidar_to_image}) and the class for storing RGB YOLO detections projected into the thermal camera (see \ref{subsec:rgb_yolo_to_ir}).
+The Data Writer section covers the classes responsible for writing Local Map data to the local hard drive storage.
+Currently, there are the implementations for saving the aggregated LiDAR point cloud projected to the camera plain (see \ref{subsec:agg_lidar_to_image}) and the class for storing RGB YOLO detections projected into the thermal camera (see \ref{subsec:rgb_yolo_to_ir}).